Car seats are the most effective way to save lives; they reduce the risk of death by 71% for infants and by 54% for toddlers ages 1 to 4.

 1. Give the used car seat to friends or family

-If you decide to give it to friends/family or donate it, you have to be sure about the integrity of the seat - in other words, it should not have been in an accident (although the NHTSA recommends that a car seat can be reused if it has been involved in a minor crash).
+If you choose to pass it on to friends or family, or to donate it, it is crucial to ensure the seat's integrity.
+This means it should not have been involved in any accidents.
+However, the NHTSA does advise that car seats can be reused if they have only been in a minor crash

 Also, make sure that the car has not expired and hasn’t been recalled.